 The “hunchback” appearance results when your spine curves out of its normal range.
-This loss of a normal cervical curve requires chiropractic care, best served by expertly trained doctors such as Drs.
-Steven Watson and Shannon Darrow of Watson Chiropractic.
-Visit their practice in Kent, Tacoma, or SeaTac, Washington, before the damage becomes worse and increasingly painful.
+This loss of a normal cervical curve requires chiropractic care, best served by expertly trained doctors such as Dr. Steven Watson of Watson Chiropractic.
+Visit their practice in SeaTac, Washington, before the damage becomes worse and increasingly painful.
 You can schedule an appointment by calling or booking online.

 Cervical lordosis is the natural frontward curvature of your cervical spine or vertebrae in the neck.
 All too often, people experience misalignment that’s referred to as a loss of cervical curve.
 Constant injuries and falls lead to a decrease in this curve, resulting in painful symptoms and gradually a “hunchback” appearance.